kuzudb/kuzu-docs/docs/data-import/csv-import.md

 # Data Import from CSV Files
 You can load the initial versions of your node and rel tables from CSV files using the `COPY FROM` command.
-It is recommended to use `COPY FROM` if you are ingesting large databases.  `COPY FROM` commands can only be used when tables are empty.
+It is recommended to use `COPY FROM` if you are ingesting large databases.  `COPY FROM` commands can only be used when tables are empty and in initial state.

 ## CSV Configuration